 Unlike the article I wrote on the 1950’s top quarterbacks, which you can read here, there was no shortage of great quarterbacks to pick from during the decade of the 1960s.

 Meredith has named the Cowboys starting Q.B. by Head Coach Tom Landry in 1963.
 In 1966, Meredith led the Cowboys to the NFL postseason, something he would continue to do until his unexpected retirement before the 1969 season.
 His two most heartbreaking defeats came in NFL Championship play against the Green Bay Packers, 34–27 in Dallas (1966), and the famous “Ice Bowl” game, 21–17 in Green Bay (1967).
-Meredith is more remembered for his job on Monday Night Football than for his playing days which is a shame because he was an excellent Q.B.
+Meredith is remembered more for his Monday Night Football job than for his playing days, which is a shame because he was an excellent QB.

 Daryle Lamonica went 66–16–4 as a starter, suitable for a 78.4% winning percentage, second-best in NFL history.
 Lamonica began his career as a backup to Jack Kemp in Buffalo, where he was known as the “Fireman” for replacing Kemp whenever he was hurt and leading the Bills to come from behind victories.
 He was traded to Oakland in 1967 and became the Raiders starting Q.B.
 Lamonica was a 3-time American Football League All-Star and twice was selected as the American Football League’s Most Valuable Player in 1967 and 1969.
 Lamonica was known as the “Mad Bomber”, his biggest asset was getting the ball vertically down the field.